 Nevada Procurement-Medicaid.
-On August 17, 2021, we announced that our Nevada health plan subsidiary was selected as an awardee in Clark and Washoe Counties.
-This new contract commenced on January 1, 2022, and offers health coverage to TANF, CHIP and Medicaid Expansion beneficiaries.
-The four-year contract with a possible two-year extension was ratified in September 2021.
+Our new contract in Clark and Washoe Counties commenced on January 1, 2022, and offers health coverage to TANF, CHIP and Medicaid Expansion beneficiaries.
+This new contract has a term of four years with a potential two-year extension.

 Texas Acquisition-Medicaid and Medicare.
-On January 1, 2022, we closed on our acquisition of Cigna Corporation's Texas Medicaid and MMP contracts, along with certain operating assets.
+On January 1, 2022, we closed on our acquisition of Cigna Corporation's Texas Medicaid and Medicare-Medicaid Plan contracts, along with certain operating assets.